Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Discover the Principality of Monaco, a fabulous display of white buildings and winding roads set into steep hillsides.
 See the harbor, Monte Carlo and its Grand Casino, favored by the world's well-to-do, the Cathedral and the Prince's Palace, which Prince Rainier once shared with his bride from Philadelphia, Grace Kelly.

-Stop in the picturesque village of Èze, perched atop a towering cliff high above the sea.
+Discover a picturesque Provençal village perched atop a towering cliff, high above the Mediterranean Sea.

-Enjoy a ride along the N7 road, a coastal road known as the Moyenne Corniche, which overlooks the Mediterranean Sea and provides superb panoramic views of the French Riviera coastline and the Principality of Monaco.
+Enjoy a ride along the N7 road, a coastal road known in this area as the Moyenne Corniche, which overlooks the Mediterranean Sea and provides superb panoramic views of the French Riviera coastline and the Principality of Monaco.

 On to Italy, and Pisa!

-This is the city whose navy once dominated the Western Mediterranean, before the Arno River silted up.
-Just north of the city center you'll discover the Campo dei Miracoli and its trio of remarkable Moorish-style religious buildings, the most famous of which is the Leaning Tower (now tilting nearly 13 feet from its vertical axis).
+Pause in the city whose navy dominated the Western Mediterranean in the 11th century, before the Arno River silted up and Genoa took over.
+View the Campo dei Miracoli (Square of Miracles) and its trio of remarkable buildings, the most famous of which being the Leaning Tower (now tilted nearly 13 feet from its vertical axis).

 Proceed to Firenze, the "Jewel of the Renaissance."
 Never in the history of mankind has so much genius, in all its forms, been concentrated in one place as it was in Florence during the fifteenth century.